emqx/emqx-docs/en_US/extensions/hooks.md

                 +-----------------+--------------------------+
 ```

-Therefore, in EMQX Broker, the mechanism of **Hooks** greatly enhances the flexibility of the system.
-We can only hook a function on **HookPoint** that EMQX provided on specific location, to extend EMQX Broker with various behaviors.
-And no need to modify the [emqx](https://github.com/emqx/emqx) core code.
+Therefore, **Hooks** can greatly enhance the flexibility of EMQX.
+If we want to customize EMQX behaviors, we no longer need to modify the core code and only need to hook a function on **HookPoint** that EMQX provided on the specific location.

-The implementer of the plugin only needs to pay attention to:
+During this whole process, you only need to pay attention to:

-1. The location of **HookPoint**: Including its role, timing of execution, and how to mount and cancel mount.
+1. Location of **HookPoint**: Including its role, timing of execution, and how to mount and cancel mount.
 2. Implementation of **callback function**: including the number of input parameters, role, data structure of the callback function, and the meaning of the returned value.
-3. Understand the mechanism of callback function execution on the **chain**: including the order in which callback functions are executed, and how to terminate the execution of the chain in advance.
+3. Mechanism of callback function execution on the **chain**: including the order in which callback functions are executed, and how to terminate the execution of the chain in advance.

-If you used hooks in the development of extension plugin, you should be able to fully understand these three above points, **and try not to use blocking functions inside the hooks, which will affect system throughput.**
+If you used hooks in the development of the extension plugin, you should be able to fully understand these three above points, **and try not to use blocking functions inside the hooks, which will affect system throughput.**

 ## Callback Functions Chain